apache/apisix/docs/en/latest/plugins/proxy-control.md

 title: proxy-control
 keywords:
   - APISIX
-  - Plugin
+  - API Gateway
   - Proxy Control
-  - proxy-control
-description: This document contains information about the Apache APISIX proxy-control Plugin.
+description: This document contains information about the Apache APISIX proxy-control Plugin, you can use it to control the behavior of the Nginx proxy dynamically.
 ---

 <!--